ThomasWong2022/ThomasWong2022.github.io/_posts/THOR.md

 # Mjolnir

-Mjolnir is a closely connected autoML tool which transforms various
+Mjolnir is a closely connected autoML tool which transforms various ML problems into suitable formats so that can be used by THOR.

   - Convert Classification problems into Regression problems
   - Convert non-numerical features into ordinal ones